aeporreca/funkdigen2/README.md

 The digraphs obtained this way are all functional digraphs over 14 vertices up to isomorphism or, more precisely, in one-to-one correspondence with them, since all self-loops are missing: `geng` does not output undirected graphs with self-loops, so `watercluster2` has no way of adding them.

-Specifically in order to compare its outputs with `geng` + `watercluster2`, `funkdigen2` has the (otherwise rather esoteric) command-line option `-l`, which removes self-loops before printing the digraphs in `digraph6` format.
+Specifically in order to compare its outputs with `geng` + `watercluster2`, `funkdigen2` has the (otherwise rather esoteric) command-line option `-l`, which removes all self-loops before printing the digraphs in `digraph6` format.

 However, before comparing the output, you must keep in mind that `funkdigen2` and `geng` + `watercluster2` choose different representatives for the same isomorphism class of digraphs, and furthermore they are not output in the same order.